 - Journey received a Grammy nomination for Best Score Soundtrack for Visual Media in 2012, becoming the first video game score to receive a Grammy nomination.

-- Over the last decade, the ensemble has collaborated with theater groups, visual artists, animators, composers, astronomers, folk musicians and corporate innovators for cross-media performances.
+- Over the last decade, Fifth House Ensemble has collaborated with theater groups, visual artists, animators, composers, astronomers, folk musicians and corporate innovators for cross-media performances.

-- A member of the Illinois Arts Council’s Arts-in-Education Roster, 5HE has presented performances and residencies at Chicago public schools and the Chicago Cultural Center.
+- A member of the Illinois Arts Council’s Arts-in-Education Roster, Fifth House Ensemble has presented performances and residencies at Chicago public schools and the Chicago Cultural Center.